kawingtam/SpaBooking/readme.md

 It prioritises conversion, mobile usability, and brand storytelling.

 ## 📝 Project Reflection
-This landing page was built **for a friend to help launch her medical spa business**.
+This landing page was built **for a friend to help launch her  spa business**.
 The goal was to create a professional, trustworthy online presence quickly, without backend complexity or ongoing maintenance costs.

 Through this project, I practiced and reinforced: